ynnenu/vue-carousel/docs/getting-started.md

 <script>
-// If you are using PurgeCSS, make sure to whitelist the carousel CSS classes import 'vue3-carousel/dist/carousel.css' import { Carousel, Slide, Pagination, Navigation } from 'vue3-carousel'
+// If you are using PurgeCSS, make sure to whitelist the carousel CSS classes import 'vue-carousel-style/dist/carousel.css' import { Carousel, Slide, Pagination, Navigation } from 'vue-carousel-style'

 export default {
   name: 'App',